 Likely letters are an important strategy schools use to get students excited and thinking about attending early on.
 They are also a strategy for colleges to increase their yield rate; yield reflects the number of students who accept their offers to a particular college.
 Yield is an important factor rating agencies use when determining college rankings.

-Likely letters can also be sent to high performing athletes that colleges want to recruit into their athletics programs.
+Likely letters can also be sent to high-performing athletes that colleges want to recruit into their athletic programs.

-Likely letters are typically short, and indicate to a student that the college is interested.
-They provide information about the school and sometimes include invitations to special on-campus events that other applicants don’t have access to.
+Likely letters are typically short and indicate to a student that the college is interested.
+They provide information about the school and sometimes include invitations to special on-campus events that other applicants cannot access.

 Remember that a likely letter is not a formal offer of admission.
-Most schools have policies in place that ensure all applicants are notified of their admission status the same day.
+Most schools have policies that ensure all applicants are notified of their admission status on the same day.

-By sending likely letters, they can let students know that they are likely to be admitted and get around this policy.
+By sending likely letters, they can inform students that they will likely be admitted and get around this policy.
 Dartmouth indicates that students who receive likely letters have a high chance of being admitted.

 Likely letters are a way for schools to keep top applicants engaged and excited about attending.

 Most schools do not publicize whether or not they send likely letters.
-It is only top and very selective schools that make their participation in the likely letters process public.
+Only the top and very selective schools make their participation in the likely letters process public.
 All Ivy League schools send out likely letters.

 These schools know they are competing with each other for top applicants.
 They each want to improve their yield rates and the chance that these top applicants will choose to attend their school.